-To read our full Communications Policy Statement please see annex 6.
+To read our full Communications Policy Statement please see annex 4.
 The Fund continues to develop and enhance its communication program which started with the introduction of an easily recognisable brand and writing style.
-This was aligned to a totally restructured website using rich media (which included the use of calculators, flowcharts and audio and visual presentations) to help enhance member experience and encourage regular use.
+This has been aligned to a totally restructured website using rich media (which includes the use of calculators, flowcharts and audio and visual presentations) which help enhance member experience and encourage regular use.

-Both our public facing website and self-service facility, EAPF Online are 'device enabled' which means they allow users to access information on any mobile phone or tablet in an easily readable format, so our members can look up information or access tools at a time of their choosing.

-Following last years' customer surveys we were able to establish a view on how our members prefer to communicate and interact with the Fund.
+Both our public facing website and web portal facility, EAPF Online are 'device enabled' which means they allow users to access information on any mobile phone or tablet in an easily readable format, so our members can look up information or access online tools at a time of their choosing.
+We continue to engage with members through a number of channels to establish a view on how our members prefer to communicate and interact with the Fund.